tsdev/spinw/docs/pages/swplot/swplot.plotmag.md

 ### Name-Value Pair Arguments

-% `obj`
+`obj`
 : SpinW object.

-% `range`
+`range`
-:  Plotting range of the lattice parameters in lattice units,
+: Plotting range of the lattice parameters in lattice units, dimensions are [3 2].

-% `dimensions`
-:ns are [3 2].
 For example to plot the first unit cell,

-% `use:`
-:1;0 1;0 1].
+  use: [0 1;0 1;0 1].
 Also the number unit cells can be given

-% `along`
-:e a, b and c directions: [2 1 2], that is equivalent to
+  along the a, b and c directions: [2 1 2], that is equivalent to [0 2;0 1;0 2].

-% `[0`
-:;0 2].
 Default is the single unit cell.

-% `unit`
+`unit`
 : Unit in which the range is defined.
 It can be the following

-% ``
-:
+  string:
-         Lattice units (default).
+      'lu'        Lattice units (default).
- '       Cartesian coordinate system in Angstrom units.
+      'xyz'       Cartesian coordinate system in Angstrom units.

-% `mode`
+`mode`
 : String, defines the way the magnetic moments are plotted:
- '       Plot both the rotation plane of incommensurate
+      'all'       Plot both the rotation plane of incommensurate magnetic structures and the moment directions.
-         magnetic structures and the moment directions. cle'    Plot only the rotation plane of incommensurate magnetic structures. ow'     Plots only the moment directions. e'      Don't plot anything.
+      'circle'    Plot only the rotation plane of incommensurate magnetic structures.
+      'arrow'     Plots only the moment directions.
+      'none'      Don't plot anything.

-% `figure`
+`figure`
 : Handle of the swplot figure.
 Default is the selected figure.

-% `legend`
+`legend`
 : Whether to add the plot to the legend, default is true.

-% `label`
+`label`
 : Whether to plot labels for atoms, default is true.

-% `dText`
+`dText`
-:  Distance between item and its text label, default is 0.1
+: Distance between item and its text label, default is 0.1 Angstrom.

-% ``
-:.

-% `fontSize`
+`fontSize`
-:  Font size of the atom labels in pt, default value is stored in
+: Font size of the atom labels in pt, default value is stored in swpref.getpref('fontsize').

-% ``
-:etpref('fontsize').

-% `color`
+`color`
-:  Color of the magnetic moments: o'      All moments get the same color as the magnetic
+: Color of the magnetic moments:
+      'auto'      All moments get the same color as the magnetic atom.
-         atom.
- orname' All moments will have the same color.
+      'colorname' All moments will have the same color.
-  B]     RGB code of the color.
+      [R G B]     RGB code of the color.

-% `scale`
+`scale`
-:  Scaling factor for the lenght of the magnetic moments relative
+: Scaling factor for the lenght of the magnetic moments relative to the length of the shortest bond (if there are no bonds, 3A is taken as bond length).

-% `to`
-:ength of the shortest bond (if there are no bonds, 3A

-% `is`
-: as bond length).
 Default is 0.4.

-% `normalize`
+`normalize`
-:e If true, all moment length will be normalized to the scale
+: If true, all moment length will be normalized to the scale factor, default is false.

-% `factor,`
-:default is false.

-% `radius0`
+`radius0`
 : Radius value of arrow body, default is 0.06.

-% `ang`
+`ang`
 : Angle of the arrow head in degree units, default is 30 degree.

-% `lHead`
+`lHead`
 : Length of the arrow head, default value is 0.5.

-% `alpha`
+`alpha`
-:  Transparency (alpha value) of the circle, representing the
+: Transparency (alpha value) of the circle, representing the rotation plane of the moments, default is 0.07.

-% `rotation`
-: plane of the moments, default is 0.07.

-% `centered`
+`centered`
-:  If true, the moment vector is centered on the atom, if false
+: If true, the moment vector is centered on the atom, if false the beggining of the spin vector is on the atom.
+Default is true.

-% `the`
-:ining of the spin vector is on the atom.
-Default is

-% ``
-:

-% `nPatch`
+`nPatch`
-:  Number of points on the curve for the arrows, default
+: Number of points on the curve for the arrows, default value is stored in swpref.getpref('npatch').

-% `value`
-: stored in swpref.getpref('npatch').

-% `tooltip`
+`tooltip`
 : If true, the tooltips will be shown when clicking on atoms.

-% `Default`
-:is true.
+  Default is true.

-% `shift`
+`shift`
-:  Column vector with 3 elements, all vectors will be
+: Column vector with 3 elements, all vectors will be shifted by the given value.

-% `shifted`
-:by the given value.
 Default value is [0;0;0].

-% `replace`
+`replace`
 : Replace previous magnetic moment plot if true.
 Default is true.

-% `translate`
+`translate`
-:e If true, all plot objects will be translated to the figure
+: If true, all plot objects will be translated to the figure center.
+Default is false.

-% `center.`
-:Default is false.

-% `zoom`
+`zoom`
 : If true, figure will be automatically zoomed to the ideal size.

-% `Default`
-:is false.
+  Default is false.

-% `copy`
+`copy`
-:  If true, a hardcopy of the spinw object will be sved in the
+: If true, a hardcopy of the spinw object will be sved in the figure data, otherwise just the handle of the spinw object, thus the figure can be updated when the spin object changed.

-% `figure`
-:ata, otherwise just the handle of the spinw object,

-% `thus`
-: figure can be updated when the spin object changed.

-% `Default`
-:value is false.
+  Default value is false.